 Moniza Alvi was born in Pakistan and grew up in Hertfordshire.
 After working for many years as a secondary school teacher in London, she is now a freelance writer and tutor, and lives in Wymondham, Norfolk.
-Her latest books are At the Time of Partition (Bloodaxe Books, 2013), her new book-length poem; Homesick for the Earth, her versions of the French poet Jules Supervielle (Bloodaxe Books, 2011); Europa (Bloodaxe Books, 2008); and Split World: Poems 1990-2005 (Bloodaxe Books, 2008), which includes poems from her five previous collections, The Country at My Shoulder (1993), A Bowl of Warm Air (1996), Carrying My Wife (2000), Souls (2002) and How the Stone Found Its Voice (2005).
+All her poetry is published by Bloodaxe.
+Her most recent titles are Blackbird, Bye Bye (2018); her book-length poem, At the Time of Partition (2013); Homesick for the Earth, her versions of the French poet Jules Supervielle (2011); Europa (2008); and Split World: Poems 1990-2005 (2008), which includes poems from her five previous collections, The Country at My Shoulder (1993), A Bowl of Warm Air (1996), Carrying My Wife (2000), Souls (2002) and How the Stone Found Its Voice (2005).
 The Country at My Shoulder was shortlisted for the T.S.
 Eliot and Whitbread poetry prizes, and Carrying My Wife was a Poetry Book Society Recommendation.
-Europa was shortlisted for the T.S.
+Europa and At the Time of Partition were selected as Poetry Book Society Choices in 2008 and 2013 respectively and both were shortlisted for the T.S.
 Eliot Prize.
 Moniza Alvi received a Cholmondeley Award in 2002.
-At the Time of Partition was a Poetry Book Society Choice and was shortlisted for the 2013 T.S.
-Eliot Prize.
-A new collection, Blackbird, Bye Bye, is out in 2018.
+A collection of her poems was published in Italy by Donzelli Editore in their Poesia series in 2014, Un mondo diviso, translated by Paola Splendore.

 Books by Moniza Alvi